denten-books/plain-text/main.md

 Lower level classes include sections, paragraphs, footnotes, and so on.

 Finally, "objects are further classified as either abstract or concrete."
 By this, the writers mean abstract or "logical" objects, like words and ideas.
-We could understand this as content, where, by contrast, "concrete" objects indicate "one or more two-dimensional *page spaces* and represent possible formatted images of abstract objects [@furuta_document_1982, 417-19;
+In describing FORMAT, an important early (circa 1968) "general-purpose" text processor (written in FORTRAN IV for OS/360 devices), George Berns describes the program's input as "free-form," (literally, free of form) in that it is "entirely free of positional restraint [@berns_format_1968, 85;
-@shaw_model_1980]."
-The concrete object, in other words, gives physical shape or layout to the instantiation of abstract classes like a paragraph or a sentence.
-They are specific paragraphs and sentences (as ideas) "laid out" in page space.
-The document--object model mobilizes the language of Hegelian universal concrete into practice.
+@berns_description_1969, 141]."
+Text free of positional restraint, in that way, can be described in terms of "content,"  by contrast with "formatted" objects made "concrete," that is positioned in "one or more two-dimensional *page spaces* and represent possible formatted images of abstract objects [@furuta_document_1982, 417-19; @shaw_model_1980]."
+The concrete object, in other words, gives physical shape, layout, or style to the instantiation of abstract universal classes like paragraphs and sentences.
+Concrete objects are abstract paragraphs and sentences "laid out" in page space.

 Here is where things should get interesting for a scholar of textuality.
 The document--object model further gives rise to three "operations," tied to the